ggfisher/hello-world/Database Normalization.md

 |---|---|

-We construct LOTS1A by removing the attribute Price that violates 3NF from LOTS1 and placing it with Area (the lefthand side of FD4 that causes the transitive dependency) into another relation LOTS1B.Both LOTS1A and LOTS1B are in 3NF.
+We construct LOTS1A by removing the attribute Price that violates 3NF from LOTS1 and placing it with Area (the lefthand side of FD4 that causes the transitive dependency) into another relation LOTS1B.
+Both LOTS1A and LOTS1B are in 3NF.

 Two points are worth noting about this example and the general definition of 3NF: